 Since 2015, Scottie Public Affairs has offered strategic communications advice to corporate, non-profit, and political clients in Pennsylvania and across the country.
 We help clients navigate the media, tell their best story, fight for ink in crowded environments, and connect with their key audiences through every channel: from podcasts to print, apps to advertisements, we work in every medium.

 Abigail's entire career has been centered around telling the stories of her candidates and clients to the audiences that matter.

 Bitten by the campaign bug in 2004, she swore every cycle that it was her last but continued to work in the press and communications offices of several campaigns in '06, '08, '10 (with some appearances on special elections in between).
-Later as a consultant, and through her capacity as the Vice Chair of Emerge Pennsylvania, she continues to work with candidates up and down the ballot on everything from designing a persuasive message to debate prep, on-camera training to social media, and much more.
+Later as a consultant, and through her capacity a board member of Emerge Pennsylvania, she continues to work with candidates up and down the ballot on everything from designing a persuasive message to debate prep, on-camera training to social media, and much more.

 Because we're from here!

 Abigail's family has lived in Pittsburgh for five generations.
 She graduated from the University of Virginia and spent a decade working in New York City and Washington, D.C., but Pittsburgh was undoubtedly always home.